Zeek999999/Ezekiel_BSE_Portfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+My first milestone was putting together the hardware for my mini-tank and getting its motors to drive the treads.
+I did this by using the motor shield's easy wire connections to set up tank steering.
+There were, however, some hardware issues that slowed my progress.
+The tank treads were uneven due to one of the brackets being angled upwards, requiring me to take apart the chassis to readjust the nuts keeping the bracket in place.
+Additionally, I assumed that the sensor's platform turned 360 degrees, leading me to accidentally break it while moving it out of the way in order to tighten some screws.
+Once these hardware issues were solved, I had to install a driver for the UART chip on the mini-tank's arduino so that I could upload code to it in order to move the treads.
 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>